Mastering How to Take Out Dentures for the First Time

 A clean, dry towel

-Mild soap or denture cleaner
+Mild soap or denture cleanser

-(Optional) Over-the-counter pain relievers or soothing mouthwash
+Over-the-counter pain relievers or soothing mouthwash

 Removing Your Immediate Dentures